What Children Need From Parents III: Beware the Extinction Burst!

 Its called an “extinction burst.”

 First, what is “extinction?”
-Extinction occurs when a behavior that has been previously “reinforced” (some would use the word “rewarded”), no longer receives that reinforcement.
+Extinction occurs when a behavior that has been previously “reinforced” (some would use the word “rewarded”), no longer receives reinforcement.
 Eventually, the organism (animal or person) will stop performing the behavior.
 Put differently, the undesirable behavior is “extinguished.”

 Take, for example, a laboratory rat.
 You can teach these creatures to press a bar in order to get a food pellet.
 Rats are good at this.
 But, if you no longer give the rat food pellets for pressing the bar, the critter will eventually stop doing the bar press.
 But there is a catch here and it relates to the word eventually.
-And that catch is what is called an “extinction burst.”
+And the catch is what is called an “extinction burst.”

-Let us assume that your child, like the lab rat, has learned something about how you deliver reinforcers.
+Let us assume your child, like the lab rat, has learned something about how you deliver reinforcers.
 The reinforcer could be the aforementioned candy bar or toy; it could be money; it could be your attention; it could be staying home from school; it could be a lot of things.

 And, let’s further assume that you no longer want the child to keep pestering you for whatever it is that he wants.
-Now, remember that he hasn’t gotten what he wanted every time, but often enough to learn to be persistent and keep at it until you “break” under the assault.
+Now, remember he hasn’t gotten what he wanted every time, but often enough to learn to be persistent and keep at it until you “break” under the assault.

-The “extinction burst” consists of the young-one doing even more of the behavior you want to eliminate at the point that you stop reinforcing him.
+The “extinction burst” consists of the young-one doing even more of the behavior you want to eliminate at the point you stop reinforcing him.

 That might mean he will be louder, or pursue you longer, or repeat more often whatever has worked before.
-It can go on for a very long time until, finally, the child learns the lesson that you want to teach him; in other words, learns that he will no longer receive what he wants for his inappropriate actions.
+It can go on for a very long time until, finally, the child learns the lesson you want to teach him; in other words, learns he will no longer receive what he wants for his inappropriate actions.